balvig/chili/README.md

     - add rspec stuff to engine.rb `done`
     - remove Gemfile, Gemfile.lock `done`
     - add submodule/symlink to real app `done`
-    - add conditions to main file
+    - add active_if to main file
     - have all new controller inherit from Chili::ApplicationController

 ### Obstacles